heliholic/devel/ALPHA.md

 geometry.
 Not needed with linear servos.

 The servo CLI command now has an extra argument for flags.
-Geometry correction = 1.
+Geometry correction FLAG = 1 (bit0).

 NOTE!!!

-This will only work if the servo rate is set correctly, i.e. the servo is actually rotation the way the FC is expecting.
+This will only work if the servo rate is set correctly, i.e. the servo is actually rotating the way the FC is expecting it to move.

 ALSO!!!